 If you have read this far down you probably have a good idea as to whether you want to get involved with Bitcoin.
 The answer to this question hinges on how much effort you are willing to put into the learning the mechanics of it.
 Unless you are willing to learn more about Bitcoin wallets, exchanges, and mining efforts (all discussed below), I don’t think you should get involved.
 If you want to learn these fundamentals and have a dog in the fight then there is nothing wrong with that either.

 Your participation is Bitcoin doesn’t need to be an all or nothing experience.
 There is a wide difference between liquidating your retirement account and putting it into Bitcoin and just buying and holding some Bitcoin.
 There are many ways that you can go deep into Bitcoin but you shouldn’t lose sight of what it is.
 It’s just another currency.
 It’s not a magic wand that pulls money out of thin air.
-In the following sections I’ll show you some Bitcoin basics so you can learn how to own some Bitcoin and manage your The possibility that something bad will happen.
-More.
+In the following sections I’ll show you some Bitcoin basics so you can learn how to own some Bitcoin and manage your risk.
 Each of these topics is very dense and there is more to learn on all of them.
 This should demystify things a bit though.

 Getting your Feet Wet

 The easiest way to own Bitcoin is to just buy it.
-This is an investment and there is The possibility that something bad will happen.
-More attached to it.
-There is The possibility that something bad will happen.
-More both in the The possibility that something will deviate from its expected or average value, including both good and bad results.
-More of the Bitcoin currency and the security of your actual amount of Bitcoin.
+This is an investment and there is risk attached to it.
+There is risk both in the volatility of the Bitcoin currency and the security of your actual amount of Bitcoin.
 If you want to just buy Bitcoin, I recommend buying it on an exchange.
 There are many to choose from but I have the most experience with Coinbase.
 There, you can easily set up an account and buy a small amount of Bitcoin.
 Currently, one Bitcoin is worth about $10k.
 This doesn’t matter that much because you can own fractional amounts and $100 is probably the perfect amount to get started.
 Beyond this, the security of your coins is an issue too.